-ShaoPeng Wang, Jiarui Li, Fei Yuan, Tao Huang and Yu-Dong Cai* Pages 1 - 10 ( 10 )
+ShaoPeng Wang, JiaRui Li, Fei Yuan, Lei Chen, Tao Huang and Yu-Dong Cai* Pages 886 - 895 ( 10 )

-Method: In this study, we first conducted a computational investigation of three types of PTMs (acetylation, sumoylation, and ubiquitination) at the same time by analyzing the protein structure and sequence factors surrounding the substrate Lys residues in these types of PTMs.
-Method: To extract fully the structural and sequence information around the Lys residues, six types of features were used to encode the peptide segments containing the substrates.
+Method: In this study, we first conducted a computational investigation of three types of PTMs (acetylation, sumoylation, and ubiquitination) at the same time by analyzing the protein structure and sequence factors surrounding the substrate Lysresidues in these types of PTMs.
+To fully extract the structural and sequence information around the Lysresidues, six types of features were used to encode the peptide segments containing the substrates.
 Next, through a feature selection method, i.e., maximum relevance minimum redundancy (mRMR), two feature lists, i.e., MaxRel feature list and mRMR feature list, were obtained.
-For the mRMR feature list, it was applied to extract optimal features of the random forest algorithm for distinguishing three types of PTMs.
+For the mRMR feature list, it was applied to extract the optimal features of the random forest algorithm for distinguishing three types of PTMs.

 Results: An optimal classification model with an overall accuracy of 0.989 was built.
 For the MaxRel feature list, we investigated the top-ranked features to uncover the site-preference and residue-preference of Lys residues.